The Economic and Environmental Impacts of Solar Energy

 The Economic Benefits of Solar Energy

-Solar Creates Jobs
+2. Solar Creates Local Jobs

-Solar Assists During Emergencies
+3. Solar Supports Communities During Emergencies

 How Does Solar Energy Affect the Environment?